 ble housin g - legitimate reasons to look at a reduction in CDC's target provision of affordable housing on a site and/or the reduction of public open space contributions.
 The viability of a scheme should not be considered on the merits of providing other community benefits.
 If a scheme is not viable and results in the reduction of affordable housing then a developer cannot be expected to provide other community benefits at the expense of more affordable housing.
 For example a scheme where it is viable to provide 30% affordable housing cannot then have this reduced to 10% to enable the provision of other community benefits - unless weighed in the balance and deemed acceptable in determining the planning application.
 Add in additional supporting text after 6.1.17 as suggested.
 Policy G3 - delete "where schemes can demonstrate delivery of other community benefits" Insert additional supporting text after 6.1.17: "Viability (which is likely to be particularly relevant on brownfield sites) is the only legitimate reasons to look at a reduction in CDC's target provision of affordable housing on a site and/or the reduction of public open space contributions.
 The viability of a scheme should not be considered on the merits of providing other community benefits.
 If a scheme is not viable and results in the reduction of affordable housing then a developer will not be expected to provide other community benefits at the expense of more affordable housing.
-For example a scheme where it is viable to provide 30% affordable housing cannot then have this reduced to 10% to enable the provision of other community benefits - unless weighed in the balance and deemed acceptable in determining the planning application. " Policy G3 - delete "where schemes can demonstrate delivery of other community benefits" 39.
-Pg 46, Draft Policy Comment /Object Affordable housing in Craven is provided on sites of 5 or more dwellings.
-Provision of affordable housing on sites as small as 3 dwellings is unlikely to be viable in the parish.
-Also, Government policy towards affordable housing is changing as part of the revisions to the housing bill, with a greater push on providing homes available Accepted.
-Delete paragraph beginning "on sites of three..."
-Amend Plan.
+For example a scheme where it is viable to provide 30% affordable housing cannot then have this reduced to 10% to enable the provision of other community benefits - unless weighed in the balance and deemed acceptable in determining the planning application. " Policy G3 - delete "where schemes can demonstrate delivery of other 39.
+Pg 46, Draft Policy Comm /Obje Accepted.
+Delete paragraph beginning "on sites of three" community benefits" Amend Plan.
 Amend G3.
 Delete: "On sites of 3 or more dwellings a mix of tenures, types and sizes must be provided.
 Sites comprising 3 units or above which include affordable housing for sale.
 On sites as small as this, it is to be expected that all the units will end up as one tenure. must integrate these houses and market housing across a site.
 Development that leads to concentrations of single types and tenures of homes in separate groups on a site will not be permitted."
 CDC Further comments re meeting with GNPWG 19/04/2016.
 It was proposed at a meeting with Craven DC that the section relating to supporting further development on the Systagenix site should be deleted in response to concerns from the Environment Agency due to the site's location partially in an area of flood risk.
-The existing employment use of the site is protected in the Local Plan but further built development would not be acceptable on the site.AcceptedAn email from Craven DC dated 22/04/2016 provided the following advice: "Systagenix Site -The Local Plan provides support for the safeguarding of this site from uses other than B class uses and therefore affords protection alongside three other sites in Gargrave.
-We have not identified the Systagenix site in our potential employment sites for expansion.Please see our consultation document (specifically policy EC2 (page 101 of the Local Plan and the map on page 181 of the PDF file (not the actual local plan page Delete section page 50 - 52 (paras 6.2.3 - to and including Policy G4).
+The existing employment use of the site is protected in the Local Plan but further built development would not be acceptable on the site.
+An email from Craven DC dated 22/04/2016 provided the following advice: "Systagenix Site -The Local Plan provides support for the safeguarding of this site from uses other than B class uses and therefore affords protection alongside three other sites in Gargrave.
+We have not identified the Systagenix site in our potential employment sites for expansion.
+Please see our consultation document (specifically policy EC2 (page 101 of the Local Plan and the map on page 181 of the PDF file (not the actual local plan page Accepted.
+Delete section page 50 - 52 (paras 6.2.3 - to and including Policy G4).